 Invisible, marginalised and discriminated against and living in extreme poverty, homelessness affects high- and low-income countries around the world, in predominantly urban settings.
-People living on the streets are a socially diverse group including children, those with physical and mental disabilities, men and women of all ages – all with differing underlying vulnerabilities.
+People living on the streets are a socially diverse group including children, those with physical and intellectual disabilities, men and women of all ages – all with differing underlying vulnerabilities.

 Yet homeless people’s rights to S&H, and their varying S&H needs are rarely considered in programming, which largely focuses on people with some form of permanent residence, however informal it may be.